-Lifestyle management is an important component of diabetes in pregnancy management.
+Lifestyle is an important component of diabetes management in pregnancy.
 Diet and physical activity interventions are the first step to achieving glucose targets and managing weight gain in people newly diagnosed with gestational diabetes.1 These interventions should be individualized and ongoing to fit the person's goals, promote adherence, and optimize pregnancy outcomes.

-Culturally tailored dietary advice to achieve glycemic targets, appropriate fetal growth, and maternal weight gain should be provided to people with diabetes in pregnancy and their families, if they wish to be involved.
+Culturally tailored and supportive dietary advice to achieve glycemic targets, appropriate fetal growth, and optimal maternal weight gain should be provided to people with diabetes in pregnancy and their families and caregivers, if they wish to be involved.
 Unless other contraindications exist, health care professionals should discuss the benefits of physical activity and help people with diabetes in pregnancy plan regular exercise that is safe, sustainable, and accessible to them in their community.
-People with diabetes in pregnancy should be given information about their individual gestational weight gain17 target and be supported in making lifestyle changes, if needed.
+People with diabetes in pregnancy should be given information about their individual gestational weight gain16 target and be supported in making lifestyle changes as needed.

 You should receive information and support about how diet, physical activity, and weight management affect your pregnancy and your diabetes.
-You and your care providers should develop a lifestyle plan that is safe and achievable to promote the health of you and the baby.
-If you choose to include them, your family or community should be involved in your plan.
+You and your care providers should develop a lifestyle plan that is safe and achievable to promote your health and the health of your baby.
+If you choose to include them, your family should be involved in your plan.